Jesse-Kerr/recordmender/README.md

 ## What are your data sources?
 What is the size of your dataset, and what is your storage format?

-Addressed above.
-Will store data in MongoDB

-## What are potential problems with your capstone, and what have you done to mitigate these problems?
-What is the next thing you need to work on?
- Getting the data, not just some, likely all?
-Understanding the data?
-Building a minimum viable product?
-Gauging how much signal might be in the data?

 ### Whosampled Dataset

-The structure of the dataset from whosampled will be as such(for each sampled song for each new song for each producer):
+The structure of the MongoDB from whosampled will be as such(for each sampled song for each new song for each producer):
 ```
 {
   New Song Producer: "string",